apcountryman/picolibrary/docs/usage.md

 ./git/hooks/pre-commit --help
 ```

-Additional checks, such as static analysis, are performed by the project's GitHub Actions
+Additional checks, such as static analysis, are performed by the repository's GitHub
-CI workflow.
+Actions CI workflow.